JinmuGo/blog_obsidian/post/git-squash-vs-fixup/git-squash-vs-fixup.en.md

 * 76add98 - remove: catppuccin-tmux module (24 hours ago) <JinMuGo>
 ```

-I want to merge it into commit `3f05b2a`, so I stage the fixup file and do `git commit --fixup 3f05b2a`, which will result in the
+At this point, I stage the fixup file and run `git commit --fixup 3f05b2a`, which will result in the

 ![[git-squash-vs-fixup-1752200222658.webp]]